jgoog/Wedding-Crasher-frontend/README.md

 ## Set up
-1. This will be the front end portion of the Wedding Crasher app.
+1. This will be the front end portion of the Wedding Crasher app

 ## **Ever wonder what sneaky person was able to slither their way into a wedding.
 Looking no further this is the solution!**